 You will be asked to select the target parent page under which the Confluence page is to be created.
 The title is already filled in from the issue key and summary, however you can override these defaults if necessary.

 Click OK and that's it!
 The Confluence page is created and prefilled with the issue status, priority, components and description.
-Even the attachments and the labels have been entered.

 Labels are a good way to organise your Confluence pages.
 In this example we put the issue status in the label field so that we can build convenient reporting tables on all our user stories.